cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 - `-schema-config-file` – this is standard Cortex schema file.
 - `-bigtable.instance`, `-bigtable.project` – options for BigTable access.
 - `-blocks-storage.backend` and corresponding `-blocks-storage.*` options for storing plan files.
-- `-scanner.local-dir` – specifies local directory for writing plan files to.
+- `-scanner.output-dir` – specifies local directory for writing plan files to.
 Finished plan files are deleted after upload to the bucket.
 List of scanned tables is also kept in this directory, to avoid scanning the same tables multiple times when Scanner is restarted.
 - `-scanner.allowed-users` – comma-separated list of Cortex tenants that should have plans generated.
 If empty, plans for all found users are generated.
-- `-scanner.ignore-user` - If plans for all users are generated (`-scanner.allowed-users` is not set), then users matching this non-empty regular expression will be skipped.
+- `-scanner.ignore-users-regex` - If plans for all users are generated (`-scanner.allowed-users` is not set), then users matching this non-empty regular expression will be skipped.
-- `-scanner.tables-limit` – How many tables should be scanner?
+- `-scanner.tables-limit` – How many tables should be scanned?
 By default all tables are scanned, but when testing scanner it may be useful to start with small number of tables first.

 Scanner will read the Cortex schema file to discover Index tables, and then it will start scanning them from most-recent table first, going back.
-For each table, it will fully read the table and generate plan for each user and day stored in the table.
+For each table, it will fully read the table and generate a plan for each user and day stored in the table.
-Plan files are then uploaded to the configured blocks-storage bucket, and local copies are deleted.
+Plan files are then uploaded to the configured blocks-storage bucket (at the `-blocksconvert.bucket-prefix` location prefix), and local copies are deleted.
-After that scanner continues with the next table, until it scans them all or tables-limit is reached.
+After that, scanner continues with the next table until it scans them all or `-scanner.tables-limit` is reached.

 Note that even though `blocksconvert` has options for configuring different Index store backends, **it only supports BigTable at the moment.**